iyansanjaya/flarum/README.md

 ## About Flarum

 **[Flarum](https://flarum.org/) is a delightfully simple discussion platform for your website.** It's fast and easy to use, with all the features you need to run a successful community.
-It is designed to be:

 ## Important Things